Dispel Myths Surrounding Cost, Treatment, and Results

 3. How often will we have to come in for appointments?

 The exact number of appointments your child needs will depend on the treatment and their progress.
 But, you can expect to have appointments as often as once a month or once every three months.
 The number of appointments you’ll need may also change throughout the treatment.

-At each appointment, the orthodontist will check the braces and the treatment progress.
+At each appointment, the dentist or orthodontist will check the braces and the treatment progress.
 Your child may also get their braces cleaned, have their teeth flossed, and get replacement wires and elastics.
 That said, these appointments may only take 30 minutes.

 4. How do braces work?

 Traditional braces use tension to gradually shift the position of your teeth.
 The shape of your jaw and position of your teeth adapts to the pressure over the course of treatment.
 Braces actually reshape the bone that holds the teeth in place.